NVIDIA/cuda-quantum/docs/sphinx/using/advanced/cudaq_ir.rst

     !0 = !{i32 2, !"Debug Info Version", i32 3}

-Note that the results of each tool can be piped to futher tools, creating a composable pipeline of compiler lowering tools.
+Note that the results of each tool can be piped to further tools, creating a composable pipeline of compiler lowering tools.